American Eagle Outfitters (NYSE:AEO) Hits New 1-Year Low at $21.57

 American Eagle Outfitters, Inc. (NYSE:AEO)’s stock price reached a new 52-week low on Thursday .
 The stock traded as low as $21.57 and last traded at $21.61, with a volume of 374303 shares trading hands.
 The stock had previously closed at $22.92.

 Several equities analysts have weighed in on AEO shares.
-Barclays decreased their target price on shares of American Eagle Outfitters from $46.00 to $38.00 and set an “overweight” rating on the stock in a report on Thursday, January 13th.
-Jefferies Financial Group started coverage on shares of American Eagle Outfitters in a report on Tuesday, November 30th.
-They issued a “buy” rating and a $42.00 target price on the stock.
-Morgan Stanley boosted their target price on shares of American Eagle Outfitters from $27.00 to $29.00 and gave the company an “equal weight” rating in a report on Monday, November 29th.
 Cowen boosted their target price on shares of American Eagle Outfitters from $31.00 to $40.00 and gave the company an “outperform” rating in a report on Wednesday, January 12th.
-Finally, JPMorgan Chase & Co. decreased their target price on shares of American Eagle Outfitters from $42.00 to $37.00 in a report on Wednesday, January 12th.
+Barclays reduced their price target on shares of American Eagle Outfitters from $46.00 to $38.00 and set an “overweight” rating on the stock in a research note on Thursday, January 13th.
+Morgan Stanley boosted their price target on shares of American Eagle Outfitters from $27.00 to $29.00 and gave the company an “equal weight” rating in a research note on Monday, November 29th.
+JPMorgan Chase & Co. reduced their price target on shares of American Eagle Outfitters from $42.00 to $37.00 in a research note on Wednesday, January 12th.
+Finally, Jefferies Financial Group initiated coverage on shares of American Eagle Outfitters in a research note on Tuesday, November 30th.
+They issued a “buy” rating and a $42.00 price target on the stock.
 Six equities research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the stock.
 According to MarketBeat, the company currently has a consensus rating of “Buy” and a consensus price target of $36.43.

-The company also recently disclosed a quarterly dividend, which was paid on Wednesday, December 29th.
-Shareholders of record on Friday, December 10th were given a $0.18 dividend.
-This represents a $0.72 dividend on an annualized basis and a dividend yield of 3.37%.
+The business also recently announced a quarterly dividend, which was paid on Wednesday, December 29th.
+Stockholders of record on Friday, December 10th were issued a $0.18 dividend.
+This represents a $0.72 annualized dividend and a dividend yield of 3.37%.
 The ex-dividend date of this dividend was Thursday, December 9th.
-American Eagle Outfitters’s dividend payout ratio is presently 40.00%.
+American Eagle Outfitters’s payout ratio is 40.00%.

-In other news, EVP Michael R. Rempell sold 64,011 shares of the company’s stock in a transaction on Monday, January 3rd.
-The shares were sold at an average price of $25.43, for a total value of $1,627,799.73.
+In other news, insider Jennifer M. Foyle sold 30,305 shares of the company’s stock in a transaction on Tuesday, December 7th.
+The shares were sold at an average price of $28.01, for a total value of $848,843.05.
 The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, Director Steven A. Davis bought 3,900 shares of the stock in a transaction dated Monday, November 29th.
-The stock was bought at an average price of $26.55 per share, with a total value of $103,545.00.
-The disclosure for this purchase can be found here.
+Also, EVP Michael R. Rempell sold 64,011 shares of the company’s stock in a transaction on Monday, January 3rd.
+The shares were sold at an average price of $25.43, for a total transaction of $1,627,799.73.
+The disclosure for this sale can be found here.
 Corporate insiders own 8.20% of the company’s stock.

-Institutional investors have recently modified their holdings of the company.
-Renaissance Technologies LLC acquired a new stake in American Eagle Outfitters during the 2nd quarter worth $9,783,000.
-Victory Capital Management Inc. boosted its stake in American Eagle Outfitters by 10.8% during the 3rd quarter.
-Victory Capital Management Inc. now owns 43,678 shares of the apparel retailer’s stock worth $1,127,000 after purchasing an additional 4,267 shares during the period.
-Twin Tree Management LP acquired a new stake in American Eagle Outfitters during the 2nd quarter worth $1,133,000.
-Moody Aldrich Partners LLC raised its position in American Eagle Outfitters by 16.7% during the 3rd quarter.
-Moody Aldrich Partners LLC now owns 207,243 shares of the apparel retailer’s stock worth $5,347,000 after buying an additional 29,710 shares during the last quarter.
-Finally, Advisory Services Network LLC purchased a new position in American Eagle Outfitters during the 2nd quarter worth $53,000.
+A number of large investors have recently modified their holdings of the stock.
+Advisory Services Network LLC purchased a new position in American Eagle Outfitters during the 2nd quarter worth $53,000.
+Geneos Wealth Management Inc. raised its position in American Eagle Outfitters by 256.4% during the 3rd quarter.
+Geneos Wealth Management Inc. now owns 1,782 shares of the apparel retailer’s stock worth $46,000 after buying an additional 1,282 shares during the last quarter.
+Patriot Financial Group Insurance Agency LLC raised its position in American Eagle Outfitters by 197.2% during the 3rd quarter.
+Patriot Financial Group Insurance Agency LLC now owns 2,318 shares of the apparel retailer’s stock worth $60,000 after buying an additional 1,538 shares during the last quarter.
+Lindbrook Capital LLC purchased a new position in American Eagle Outfitters during the 4th quarter worth $74,000.
+Finally, Spire Wealth Management purchased a new position in shares of American Eagle Outfitters in the 4th quarter valued at about $79,000.

 About American Eagle Outfitters (NYSE:AEO)